van1985/immutable-examples/readme.md

 * Immutable's methods like .set() can be more efficient than cloning because they let the new object reference data in the old object: only the changed properties differ.
 This way you can save memory and performance versus constantly deep-cloning everything.
 * It's nearly impossible to accidentally mutate an Immutable object, and remarkably easy to accidentally forget to clone a normal object.
 Immutable objects give a strong guarantee that nowhere does anyone mutate data in-place.

+For see the difference between them, please take a look to the example:

+> Party - Example

 ## Immutable.js data structures

 Immutable.js has the following data structures: